The 28 Very Best Views in Greece to Add to Your Itinerary

 Agios Spiridon Beach, Corfu

-The best view in Corfu, Greece, is from Agios Spiridon Beach.
+The best view in Corfu, Greece, is from Agios Spiridon Beach, one of the gems of the Ionian Islands.
 As you wander around the beach, you can get an idea of what I mean.
 The view of the blue, crystal-clear water and the surrounding lush greenery cliffs creates a picture that will stick in your head for decades.

 The ambience is great.
 It is one of the most beautiful and quiet beaches on the northeastern coast of Corfu.
 It is fully equipped with sundecks and umbrellas, so you can sit back, relax, and enjoy the view.
 It is completely safe and clean.

-I had an RC Drone with a 4k camera where I was able to capture some amazing pictures.
+I had an RC Drone with a 4k camera, where I was able to capture some amazing pictures.
 I was able to capture some stunning pictures of the surrounding cliffs.
-To get a better view, you need to get in the water by boat or have a drone.
+To get a better view, you need to get in the water by boat or use a drone.
 I highly recommend a drone because it can capture sharp and vivid images.

 You can also rent a boat and take some pictures with a camera.
 For a better idea, you can visit our blog to learn about tips and hacks on how to select the best camera.